arvemy/YUScheduler/README.md

 # YU Scheduler

-A web application for Yaşar University students to plan and generate course schedules.
+A web application for students to plan and generate course schedules.

 ## Features